How to Write a Follow-up Email (That People Actually Respond To)

 Most email recipients receive an average of 121 emails a day.
 In other words, you must be brutal about determining whether an email is worthy of readers’ time and attention.

-If an email wastes readers’ time, it can have a negative impact on your relationship with your prospect.
-In other words, you should make sure that every email you send is direct and clear.
+If an email wastes readers’ time, it can hurt your relationship with your prospect.
+In other words, you should ensure that every email you send is direct and clear.
 In the first step, you defined a clear objective for your email, so use it to get right to the point.

 Your recipient will appreciate that you respect their time, so you will be much likelier to receive a response.
 It also helps you build positive feelings.